-To un-place objects with key-strokes in the Floorplanner View (see page 178) or Package View (see page 226):
+To un-place objects with key-strokes in the Floorplanner View (see page 89):

-- 1. (If using the Floorplanner view:) Ensure the Instances checkbox is checked in the Selection () section of the view's Fly-out Palette. - 2.
-With the mouse positioned in the Floorplanner view or Package view, press and hold the 'r' key on the keyboard to start a selection rectangle at the current mouse position to remove placement of objects. - 3.
-Drag the mouse while still holding down the 'r' key to create a selection rectangle including the objects to be unplaced. - 4.
+- 1. Ensure the Instances checkbox is checked in the Selection () section of the view's Fly-out Palette. - 2.
+With the mouse positioned in the Floorplanner view, press and hold the 'r' key on the keyboard to start a selection rectangle at the current mouse position to remove placement of objects. - Drag the mouse while still holding down the 'r' key to create a selection rectangle including the objects to be unplaced. - 4.
 Release the key to un-place all the objects contained by the selection rectangle.

-To un-place objects with the Selection Tool (🔓) in the Floorplanner view or Package view:
+To un-place objects with the Selection Tool () in the Floorplanner view:

-- 1. Select the Selection Tool () from the view toolbar. - 2.
+- 1. Select the Selection Tool (🗟) from the view toolbar. - 2.
 In the Selection () section of the view's fly-out palette: - a.
 Set the Action control to Remove Placement. - b.
-(If using the Floorplanner view:) Ensure the Instances checkbox is checked - 3.
+Ensure the Instances checkbox is checked - 3.
 Click and drag with the left mouse button in the view to create a selection rectangle. - 4.
 Release the mouse button to un-place all the objects within the selection rectangle.

-It is also possible to un-place objects using the right-click context menu in the Floorplanner view, Search View (see page 245), and Selection View (see page 249).
+It is also possible to un-place objects using the right-click context menu in the Floorplanner view, Search View (see page 151), and Selection View (see page 155).

-The fastest way to un-place multiple objects is to add them all to the ACE Selection Set (as shown in the Selection view; see Selecting Floorplanner Objects (see page 394)), and then un-place all of them at once by performing any one of the following:
+The fastest way to un-place multiple objects is to add them all to the ACE Selection Set (as shown in the Selection view; see Selecting Floorplanner Objects (see page 292)), and then un-place all of them at once by performing any one of the following:

-- In the Selection view, right-click the mouse on the Instances node in the tree, then choose Unplace All Instances in ACE Selection Set. - In the Floorplanner view, right-click the mouse anywhere on the floorplan, then choose Unplace All Selected Instances. - In the Tcl Console View (see page 258), type: "run_unplace -insts [get_selection]".
+- In the Selection view, right-click the mouse on the Instances node in the tree, then choose Unplace All Instances in ACE Selection Set. - In the Floorplanner view, right-click the mouse anywhere on the floorplan, then choose Unplace All Selected Instances. - In the Tcl Console View (see page 164), type: "run_unplace -insts [get_selection]".
 (See run_unplace.)